Morning Star flag: Modern use

 On 1 July 1971 at Markas Victoria (Victoria Headquarters) in West Papua, Brigadier General Seth Jafeth Rumkorem, leader of the militant independence movement Free Papua Movement (Organisasi Papua Merdeka; OPM), proclaimed unilaterally Papua Barat or West Papua as an independent democratic republic.
 The Morning Star flag was declared as a national flag.

 The Morning Star is flown by Papua independence movements and supporters across the world.
-Special ceremonies take place on 1 December of each year to commemorate the first flag raising in 1961.
-The flying of the Morning Star is seen by Indonesian authorities as advocating independence, challenging Indonesian sovereignty.
+Ceremonies take place on 1 December of each year to commemorate its first flag raising in 1961.

+The flying of the Morning Star is seen by Indonesian authorities as a challenge to Indonesian sovereignty.
 Two Papuan men, Filep Karma and Yusak Pakage, were sentenced to 15- and 10-year sentences for raising the flag in Jayapura in 2004.
 Pakage was released in 2010, having served five years of his term.
 Karma was released in November 2015 and allegedly suffered abuse at the hands of prison authorities during his incarceration.
 Amnesty International considered both men prisoners of conscience and designated Karma's case a 2011 "priority case".
 During celebrations of Papuan Flag Day in 2019, an unknown number of people were arrested for planning or carrying out celebrations of Papuan Flag Day, with sources reporting numbers from 34 to over 100 arrested.
 Many local governments in Papua have banned any form of activity commemorating the anniversary.